Mass virus test in nursing home seeks to combat loneliness

 “My son was coming to visit me and some family, but now nobody can,” she said, an untouched newspaper on her lap.
 “Everyone stays at home with this crisis.”

+France's health minister, Olivier Véran, said family visits would again be permitted beginning Monday, at a resident's request and as long as the nursing home staff can organize a system of ensure protection against the virus.

+“There will not be physical contact but there can be visual contact, and that can provide solace,” Véran said Sunday.

-It’s not clear when visitors will be allowed again, but the nursing home staff hope testing everybody will enable most residents to at least leave their rooms without fear of infection.
+It’s not clear how quickly visitors will be allowed again in Ammerschwir, but the nursing home staff hope testing everybody will enable most residents to at least leave their rooms without fear of infection.
 Results are expected next week and the local administration and nursing home directors will then meet to discuss the next steps.

 Elsewhere, France has locked down nursing homes after two positive tests and simply assumed that anyone with symptoms was infected.